FurkanEdizkan/Git-Version-Control-Tutorial/README.md

 We will try to address all issues as soon possible

 See [the contributing guide](CONTRIBUTING.md) for more details

+#
+For those who attended the tutorial session and want to be inside contributors list check [Comments.md](Comments.md) for details.

 <!-- License -->
 ## License